 GeneCards Summary for ZP2 Gene

-ZP2 (Zona Pellucida Glycoprotein 2 (Sperm Receptor)) is a Protein Coding gene.
-Diseases associated with ZP2 include acheiropody and oophoritis.
+ZP2 (Zona Pellucida Glycoprotein 2) is a Protein Coding gene.
+Diseases associated with ZP2 include Oocyte Maturation Defect 6 and Female Infertility Due To Zona Pellucida Defect.
 Among its related pathways are Ovarian Infertility Genes and Reproduction.
-GO annotations related to this gene include coreceptor activity and acrosin binding.
+Gene Ontology (GO) annotations related to this gene include coreceptor activity and acrosin binding.
 An important paralog of this gene is ZP4.

-The mammalian zona pellucida, which mediates species-specific sperm binding, induction of the acrosome reaction and prevents post-fertilization polyspermy, is composed of three to four glycoproteins, ZP1, ZP2, ZP3, and ZP4.
-ZP2 may act as a secondary sperm receptor
+Component of the zona pellucida, an extracellular matrix surrounding oocytes which mediates sperm binding, induction of the acrosome reaction and prevents post-fertilization polyspermy (PubMed:29895852).
+The zona pellucida is composed of 3 to 4 glycoproteins, ZP1, ZP2, ZP3, and ZP4.
+ZP2 may act as a secondary sperm receptor (PubMed:29895852).